zenhack/haskell-capnp/README.md

   type.

 Level 1 RPC support is implemented and usable, though there are a couple gaps in the API.
 It should be considered alpha quality for now.

-There is a module `Capnp.Tutorial` which contains an introduction to the library; users are *strongly* encouraged to read this first, as the reference documentation can be bewildering without that context.
+Specific things to be aware of:

+* The implementation is *not* robust against resource exhaustion attacks; for now users are strongly discouraged from using it to do RPC with untrusted peers.
+* While most of the machinery for it is in place, the API does not currently expose a way to do field projection on remote promises.
+  As a consequence, actually pipelining method calls is not currently possible, so the library is currently best suited to environments which are already low-latency.

 The API is considered unstable.
 It will likely see changes, for the sake of polish, consistency, etc. as well as to improve performance and